 Two-time experienced surrogate – and Circle’s Surrogate Presceening Coordinator – Heather shares how she and her husband approached the topic of surrogacy with their children, and how they made them part of the process.

 Start the conversation.

-“Once we were matched with our Intended Parents we decided it was officially time to share the news!
-We told our daughters from the beginning that we loved them immensely and wanted to help another family have a baby to love because we felt that bond was so special.
-Because we had already been reading about surrogacy they were very receptive.
-We told them the doctor would help by creating a tiny baby too small to even see called an embryo.
-The doctor would put their baby in Mommy’s belly and we would get to help the baby grow big and strong until the baby was ready to be born and go home with his family!”
+“Once we were matched with our Intended Parents, we decided it was officially time to share the news!
+We told our daughters from the beginning that we loved them immensely and wanted to help another family have a baby to love because we felt that the bond was so special.
+Because we had already been reading about surrogacy, they were very receptive.
+We told them the doctor would help by creating a tiny baby too small even to see called an embryo.
+The doctor would put their baby in Mommy’s belly, and we would get to help the baby grow big and strong until the baby was ready to be born and go home with his family!”

 Involve them in the process.

 One of the best things can you do during the process is to involve your children.
 With younger children, they will have a different perspective of understanding, but still can – and will want to be – involved.
 “My kiddos loved interacting with my IPs as much as they did their baby.
 My kids would update my IPs during skypes when they helped tag along on at a doctor’s appointment and loved sharing what favorite Disney song they were singing to the baby that week.
 I have to admit when my kiddos shared the current song for the week was ‘You’ll Be in My Heart’ from Tarzan, there were some tugs at my heartstrings!”